-Should the Board of County Commissioners approve the waiver request, the applicant has added a plat note to the minor subdivision to notify future owners that this lot has been designated as a "dry lot" and will require change in water supply approval if water is to be utilized onsite in the future.
+The applicant has requested a waiver with the justification being that the racetrack does not, and has not, utilized an onsite water source since the use was initiated.
+Should the Board of County Commissioners approve the waiver request, those conditions of approval included with the County Attorney water letter would be required to be complied with.
+One of which would require a plat note to the minor subdivision to notify future owners that this lot has been designated as a "dry lot" and will require change in water supply approval if water is to be utilized onsite in the future.